 - Will you visit in summer or winter?

-In winter you obviously need to prepare for snow, which put more demands on your footwear.
+In winter you obviously need to prepare for snow and low temperatures, which means high ankles and a good insulation.
 In summer you will want something waterproof in case (or rather when) it rains.

 - Are you an experienced hiker?

 It’s important to realize that as an inexperienced hiker you will want something with excellent ankle support.
 But you will also probably not do the most challenging trails.
 Either way, you might consider bringing walking sticks.

 - Do you plan to go hiking after your trip to Iceland?

 Good hiking boots can be extremely expensive.
 They are made to last an eternity but ask yourself if that is what you really need.